35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 BuyerSelect has an extensive guide on how to create a spa-like bathroom that includes the following tips:

-Mix in Nature: Add lush greenery to create a tranquil setting, such as displaying potted plants on counters, ledges, and the floor and hanging plants from the ceiling.
+Mix in Nature: Add lush greenery to create a tranquil setting by displaying potted plants on counters, ledges, and the floor, and hanging plants from the ceiling.

 Use Calming Colors: Neutral colors like white, beige, soft greys, and browns define a relaxing space.

-Get Creative with Storage: Have you ever been to a spa and noticed that everything a guest needs is well organized?
-From toiletries to towels, spas have a way of laying everything out so it looks decadent.
+Get Creative with Storage: Have you ever visited a spa and noticed that everything a guest needs is well-organized?
+From toiletries to towels, spas have a way of presenting everything in a way that looks decadent.

 Spa-Like Rustic Bathroom